Selling a House ‘As Is’ in Rhode Island

 Joseph Gordon is an Editor with HomeLight.
 He has several years of experience reporting on the commercial real estate and insurance industries.

-“The most common request I get for as-is sales, are situations where a house is in significant disrepair.
-A seller [that] just doesn’t want to make repairs and wants to sell the house as-is,” says Connor Dowd, a top-performing Rhode Island agent with 26 years of experience.
+“The most common request I get for as-is sales [is from] situations where a house is in significant disrepair.
+A seller [who] just doesn’t want to make repairs and wants to sell the house as-is,” says Connor Dowd, a top-performing Rhode Island agent with 26 years of experience.

 “The other case is when someone has passed away, and the family is selling the property.
 In some cases, the family doesn’t want to deal with making repairs or fixing anything.
 Those are the two types of situations in which I typically see a request for an as-is sale,” Connor adds.

 However, selling a house “as is” usually means accepting a lower offer, and it doesn’t always prevent buyers from trying to negotiate savings.
-Let’s take a closer look at how to sell a house in Rhode Island, your options for getting an offer, and what to expect from the process.
+Let’s take a closer look at the steps for selling a house in Rhode Island, your options for getting an offer, and what to expect from the process.

 Fast facts about selling a house ‘as is’ in Rhode Island